sfomuseum/go-sfomuseum-whosonfirst/README.md

   -retries int
     	The maximum number of attempts to try fetching a record. (default 3) -string-property value
-    	One or more {KEY}={VALUE} flags where {KEY} is a valid tidwall/gjson path and {VALUE} is a string value.
+    	One or more {KEY}={VALUE} fss where {KEY} is a valid tidwall/gjson path and {VALUE} is a string value.
   -user-agent string
-    	An optional user-agent to append to the -whosonfirst-reader-uri flag (default "Mozilla/5.0 (Macintosh; Intel Mac OS X x.y; rv:10.0) Gecko/20100101 Firefox/10.0")
+    	An optional user-agent to append to the -whosonfirst-reader-uri fs (default "Mozilla/5.0 (Macintosh; Intel Mac OS X x.y; rv:10.0) Gecko/20100101 Firefox/10.0")
   -whosonfirst-reader-uri string
     	A valid whosonfirst/go-reader URI. (default "https://data.whosonfirst.org/")

 Notes:

 pathN may be any valid Who's On First ID or URI that can be parsed by the go-whosonfirst-uri package.
 ```
 #### AWS Lambda